JeromeA/LispIdeaPlugin/NOTES.md

 PsiNameIdentifierOwner, not only for packages (the string token includes quotes and escape characters) but also for symbols (the token may contain the package name).

-## Business code in LispSymbol and LispSexp
+## Business code in PsiElement

 A LispSymbol can be a variable name or a function name, and it can be either a definition or a usage.

 However, the package management code can't be in LispSymbol, because the same package can be referenced by either a symbol or a string.

-**Solution 1**: package management code is at LispSexp level, which can contain either a symbol or a string.
-Problem:
+My first solution was to have package management code at LispSexp level, which can contain either a symbol or a string.
-MemberInplaceRenamer.performRefactoringRename() is skipping our LispSymbol when renaming a symbol, because there is a parent (the LispSexp) that is also a PsiNameIdentifierOwner in the renaming range.
+Problem: MemberInplaceRenamer.performRefactoringRename() was skipping our LispSymbol when renaming a symbol, because there was a parent (the LispSexp) that was also a PsiNameIdentifierOwner in the renaming range.

-**Solution 2**: add package management code at both symbol and string level, and call the same code from there.

-**Solution 3**: move all the code to LispSexp, for both symbol and package management.

-Conclusion: we switched from Solution 1 to Solution 3.
+Then I switched to having all the code in LispSexp, for both symbol and package management.
+It was very convenient to have a single class covering all the cases.
+Unfortunately, I hit another wall when trying to make renaming work: having a package name and a symbol name in the same PsiElement means that there was no way to make renaming and other symbol feature work properly.
+In PACKAGE:SYMBOL notation, it's important that the package and the symbol are two separate PsiElement, each with its own independent behavior.

+So, the new solution is to have the code at a node that exactly matches its name:
+* the symbol management happens at the PsiElement that contains only the symbol name.
+* the package management happens at the PsiElement that contains either the package name in a symbol, or the package name in a string.

 ## Find usages